Emma has been a #1 favorite in the US in recent years. Ava and Mia are nearly as popular.

 Another goddess name possibility is Hera.
 If Juno is a stylish pick, why not Hera?

 If Ava leads to Ada, shouldn’t Ada lead to Ida?
 Or if Ava leads to Ivy, couldn’t Ivy lead to Ida, too?
 It’s a pan-European name just begging for revival.

 If not for the Volkswagon sedan, I’m convinced that Jetta would be a popular pick for girls in the US today.
 In Dutch, it’s short for names ending in -ette and -etta.

 K: Girl Names Ending with A

 I’d probably consider Kara a mom name today, except for one thing: Supergirl!
-The new CBS series is off to a strong start, and it’s easy to imagine Superman’s cousin having a long run on the small screen.
+The small screen series reminded us that Kara wears a cape, too.
 If parents are naming their sons Kalel, why not Kara?

 You know all of those celebrities naming their kids things like Royal and Reign?
 In the midst of those over-the-top names, there’s Kinga, a Polish name derived from Saint Cunigunde, who lived in the eleventh century.
 Cunigunde was a descendant of Charlemagne himself, and became Holy Roman Empress as the wife of Henry II.